-For some writers, putting a good plot, great dialogue and strong character development to paper is the easy part—the huge battle is actually getting their book published.
+For some writers, getting their expertise and wisdom to paper is the easy part — the huge battle is actually getting their book published.
 If you have recently finished your book but are struggling finding a publisher to get your work out in the public, you may still be able to your book in the hands of millions of readers.
 How?

 Use of the Three Most Popular Self-Publishing Electronic Companies–Kindle Direct Publishing, PubIt, and Lulu